Multiple Choice Type

 (a) The left ventricle pumps blood to the farthest points in the body such as the feet, the toes and the brain against the gravity while the right ventricle pumps the blood only up to the lungs.
 Therefore, the left ventricle has thicker walls than the right ventricle.

-(b) The right ventricle pumps blood to the lungs for oxygenation whereas the right auricle receives the blood from vena cavae and passes it to the right ventricle.
+(b) The right ventricle pumps blood to the lungs for oxygenation whereas the right auricle receives the blood from venae cavae and passes it to the right ventricle.
 Therefore, walls of the right ventricle are thicker than those of the right auricle.

-(c) Vitamin K acts as a catalyst that transforms some anticlotting proteins, which are always present, into clotting proteins when there is a cut or wound to the body.
+(c) Vitamin K acts as a catalyst that transforms some anti-clotting proteins, which are always present, into clotting proteins when there is a cut or wound to the body.
 The mechanism of blood clotting involves the presence of calcium and other clotting factors.
 Thrombokinase activates an enzyme called prothrombin activator.
 The enzyme prothrombin activator then converts plasma protein prothrombin into thrombin.
 Thrombin is the enzyme which in turn converts fibrinogen into fibrin.
 Polymerized fibrin together with platelets forms a clot at the wound site.
 The prothrombin is a plasma protein synthesized in the liver.
 Vitamin K is essential for the synthesis of prothrombin.
 Hence, Vitamin K is essential for the process of blood clotting.

 Write important role/roles of the following: